cicsdev/cics-java-liberty-link/README.md

 This is a set of sample Eclipse projects for Link to Liberty, demonstrating how you can annotate a POJO packaged in a WAR in a Liberty JVM server, to allow it be called from a CICS program.

 - [cics-java-liberty-link-app](./cics-java-liberty-link-app) - Web project
-- [cics-java-liberty-link-bundle](./cics-java-liberty-link-bundle) - CICS bundle project (Maven/Gradle)
+- [cics-java-liberty-link-bundle](./cics-java-liberty-link-bundle) - CICS bundle project with Web app and WLPH transaction as bundle parts.
 - [etc/config/liberty/server.xml](./etc/config/liberty/server.xml) - Template `server.xml` file.
 - [etc/eclipse_projects/com.ibm.cics.server.examples.wlp.link.bundle](./etc/eclipse_projects/com.ibm.cics.server.examples.wlp.link.bundle) - CICS bundle project (CICS Explorer)